Slookeur/Atomes/README.md

 > make debug

-The later is for debugging purposes only, also prints extra information at runtime to help with the process.
+The latter is for debugging purposes only, also prints extra information at runtime to help with the process.

 ## Who's behind ***Atomes***